What have I learnt?

 Exercise: I prefer strength workouts but I actually thrive when doing cardio and definitely need to stretch more often through a weekly yoga practice

-Diet: A predominantly vegetarian diet (5 days a week) keeps me fuelled, lean and requires much less energy for digestion
+Diet: A predominantly vegetarian diet (5 days a week) keeps me fuelled, and lean and requires much less energy for digestion

 Daily habits: Keeping caffeine intake low (max 1 coffee a day before 14:30) is important because it doesn’t activate my stress response, and taking a freezing cold shower in the morning activates my metabolism, helps me focus on my breathing, and gets me fired up for the morning